 We’re always hearing that we could be having better sex, a better orgasm, or a better relationship.
 But how often do we hear the nitty-gritty of how we can actually better understand our deepest desires and most embarrassing questions?
 Bustle has enlisted Vanessa Marin, a sex therapist based in San Francisco, to help us out with the details.
-No gender, sexual orientation, or question is off limits, and all questions will remain anonymous.
-Please send your sex and relationship inquiries to email@example.com.
+No gender, sexual orientation, or question is off limits, and all questions remain anonymous.
 Now, onto this week’s topic: how to relax during oral sex.

 Q: I have a really hard time relaxing and enjoying myself when my boyfriend goes down on me.
 I get self-conscious about him being so close to me down there, and I worry about him not liking the way I taste, or getting tired.
 He’s always asking me, “what do you want me to do?”
 I don’t think I’ve ever liked oral sex, so I don’t know what instructions to give.
 Plus, him asking me that question makes me feel even more nervous, like I'm letting him down.
 My friends rave about how good oral is, and I feel like I’m missing out.
 Is it possible that I just don’t like oral sex?
 Or is something wrong with me?

 A: You’re definitely not alone in feeling uncomfortable receiving oral.
 Women are socialized to believe that our genitals are gross, smelly, weird, icky, and ugly, so it’s not surprising that you feel self-conscious when your boyfriend's face is literally all up in your business!

 There are lots of factors that can get in the way of your oral enjoyment, so here are seven strategies to help yourself develop a healthier relationship with cunnilingus: